bamboo/kotlin-native/PLATFORM_LIBS.md

 The only target for which it is not available is [WebAssembly](https://en.wikipedia.org/wiki/WebAssembly).

-Note that the contents of `platform.posix` is NOT identical on different platforms, in the same way as different `POSIX` implementations are a little different.
+Note that the content of `platform.posix` is NOT identical on different platforms, in the same way as different `POSIX` implementations are a little different.